michaelbrusegard/tabline.wez/README.md

 ```

 > [!CAUTION]
 > This function has nothing to do with the tabline config passed into setup and retrieved with `tabline.get_config()`.
 It only applies some recommended options to the WezTerm config.
+More info [here](https://github.com/michaelbrusegard/tabline.wez/discussions/3)

 ---